US Sales Tax For Foreign Companies – When Do They Need To Pay?

 Foreign Sales Tax Liability – A Question Of Nexus

 Foreign companies must comply with sales tax in much the same manner US based remote businesses.
-Sales tax liability is a question of nexus, or simply put “physical presence,” and many business actions can contribute to the creation of nexus.
-While nexus establishing actions differ from state to state common examples are having a storefront, warehouse, or traveling representatives.
+Sales tax liability is a question of nexus.
+With the overturn of Quill, states can define nexus in terms of revenue (economic nexus) or transactions.
+It is no longer necessary to have a physical presence in a state to establish nexus.
 Businesses, both in the US and outside our borders, are responsible for collecting sales tax in the states in which they have established nexus.

-However, the burden of enforcing compliance will lie with the state, as it does now.
+However, the burden of enforcing compliance will lie with the state.
 International sellers who choose to ignore their sales tax responsibilities can be subject to penalties such as liens, seized inventories, and even legal pursuit in their country of origin’s court system.